 Site-to-site VPN connections

 This type of connection requires a VPN device or a Virtual WAN Partner device.
 Virtual WAN partners provide automation for connectivity, which is the ability to export the device info into Azure, download the Azure configuration, and establish connectivity to the Azure Virtual WAN hub.
-For a list of the available partners and locations, see the Virtual WAN partners and locations article.
-If your VPN/SD-WAN device provider is not listed in the mentioned link, then you can simplify use the step-by-step instruction Create a site-to-site connection using Virtual WAN to set up the connection.
+For a list of the available partners and locations, see the Virtual WAN partners, regions, and locations article.
+If your VPN/SD-WAN device provider isn't listed in the mentioned link, use the step-by-step instructions in the Create a site-to-site connection using Virtual WAN article to set up the connection.

 User VPN (point-to-site) connections